Director: Cheng Qiu

 In this toxic environment, where we’re expected to mask our feelings with a perpetual masquerade of joy above all else, is it any wonder so many of us are trapped in an eternal personality crisis?
 Having grown up being told that success is derived from the impossible standard of unflinching positivity, confidence, and an absence of self-doubt, if we don’t fit into capitalism’s endless sprawl of grinning, grinding cogs, we often assume that we are the ones who are dysfunctional.
 As a result, even with an economic sword of Damocles dangling above our heads, constricting our every movement and relationship, we have to be unconditionally “OK”, and sadness is often confused with weakness.

-One of the things I find most comforting about the gorgeous, flowing world of chalk and charcoal conjured up by Cheng Qiu in Where Am I? is that it dares to suggest it’s OK to have a range of emotions beyond ceaseless guffawing glee.
-Written, directed, animated and narrated by Qiu – born in China, educated at England’s Royal College of Art, currently residing in Amsterdam – the film plays with Yin and Yang.
+One of the things I find most comforting about the gorgeous, flowing world of chalk and charcoal conjured up by Where Am I? is that it dares to suggest it’s OK to have a range of emotions beyond ceaseless guffawing glee.
+Written, directed, animated and narrated by Cheng Qiu – born in China, educated at England’s Royal College of Art, currently residing in Amsterdam – the film plays with Yin and Yang.
 While the concept is undoubtedly familiar to most viewers, it is something which I feel should be a lot more present in discussions around emotions than it is.

 The idea of dualism, of an active ‘light’ side (Yang) and a passive ‘dark’ side (Yin), describes how seemingly opposite or contrary forces may actually be complementary, and how they may even interrelate to or empower one another.
 In Where Am I? this is embodied physically by a light and dark female figure – and it is important to understand her as a lone figure – as she shifts between examining her two sides.
-As she dances back and forth between two seemingly distinct worlds, Qiu flits between the mediums of charcoal and chalk on black paper – a distinct, real-world style which leaves a trail of dusty ghosts behind the current form the film’s character is taking on.
-Meanwhile, Qiu reads assorted scraps of her own poetry, ruminating on feelings of alienation, fear, and self-discovery.
+As she dances back and forth between two seemingly distinct worlds, the filmmaker flits between the mediums of charcoal and chalk on black paper – a distinct, real-world style which leaves a trail of dusty ghosts behind the current form the film’s character is taking on.
+Meanwhile, Cheng Qiu reads assorted scraps of her own poetry, ruminating on feelings of alienation, fear, and self-discovery.

 Knitted together in both English and Chinese, the two languages begin as distinct, before increasingly overlapping, while our dancing figure’s two sides rapidly merge, ultimately leaving a flesh-toned woman standing alone, the interplay having come to a conclusion.
 The woman initially pushed back against either one side of the other of her Yin and Yang, and felt disconnected from one or both to the extent she would question, “Who are you?” – even though she can “hear your footsteps beating with my heart.”
 By the end, she has embraced the fact that there are no ‘sides’ or distinctions to be made, and the fact that she is so intimately acquainted with this stranger is because it is her.
 Or at least, part of her.